of Mesothelioma Victims are Veterans

 What are some available Veterans’ Benefits for Mesothelioma

-Living with mesothelioma is terrible and also costly.
-There are a number of benefits available to veterans who have been diagnosed with mesothelioma or other asbestos-related diseases.
-Mesothelioma has been recognized by the VA as a service-connected condition.
+Living with mesothelioma is costly.
+There are many benefits available to veterans who have been diagnosed with mesothelioma or other asbestos-related diseases.
+The VA has recognized mesothelioma as a service-connected condition.
 Those who have been impacted are entitled to VA Health Care, Disability Compensation, and Dependency & Indemnity Compensation.

-The availability of VA Health Care is determined by a number of factors, specifically on the veteran’s income level and whether the condition is service-related.
-If mesothelioma disability status is determined, a veteran is able to be treated at any VA facility, some of which are staffed by noted mesothelioma specialists.
+The availability of VA Health Care is determined by several factors, specifically on the veteran’s income level and whether the condition is service-related.
+If mesothelioma disability status is determined, a veteran can be treated at any VA facility, some of which are staffed by noted mesothelioma specialists.